nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_area_1_pie_district.md

-# Distribution of incoming calls by Municipality
+# Distribution of Incoming Calls by Municipality

 Number of incoming calls divided by *Municipality* for the selected queues.